-- Heat Olive oil in a pan on medium flame.
+- Heat Olive oil in a pan over medium flame.

 - Add the onion juliennes in hot oil and sauté till they turn translucent.

-- Now, add the chopped tomatoes, tomato puree, red chilli sauce, salt and ketchup in it.
+- Now, add the chopped tomatoes, tomato puree, red chili sauce, salt and ketchup in it.

 - Toss it nicely and let everything cook for few minutes.

 - Once the tomatoes turn mushy, add the chopped capsicum, mushrooms and corn kernels.

 - Toss again and cook till they’re almost cooked.

 - Finally, add the dried Oregano and grated cheese in it.
 Stir well and keep aside.